 It was to be a box with a hinged lid, veneered with burl wood, small pillars at the corners, claw feet and specially decorated drawers.
 But the most important thing: it should have large and elaborate gemstone settings all around in the style of the High Renaissance.

-First I carved an all wood "core" of the box with a sliding "secret compartment" before gilding the entire box with real gold leaf.
+First, I carved out a “core” of the box entirely from wood with a sliding “secret compartment” before gilding the entire box with real gold leaf.

 I then made resin replicas of Corinthian columns, placing them at all four corners.
 The compartments for the jewelry were lined with red velvet and the lid received a gilded monogram.

-The root wood got a shellac polish and the brand new gold plating was painstakingly trimmed back to “old”.
-The rock crystal geode on the lid of the jewelry box was carefully 😉 "colorized" and a small chest lock with a beautifully shaped key was also installed.
+The root wood was given a shellac polish and the brand new gold plating was painstakingly trimmed back to its “old” appearance.
+The rock crystal geode on the lid of the jewelry box was carefully “recolored” 😉 and a small chest lock with a beautifully shaped key was also installed.

-I decorated the small drawers with Mannerist decor and ram's head handles made of self-made "ivory", the ornaments molded for this came from a silver-plated one Cup from the Neo-Renaissance after a model by Cellini.
+I decorated the small drawers with mannerist decoration and ram head handles made of self-made “ivory”, the molded ornaments came from a silver-plated Cup from the Neo-Renaissance after a model by Cellini.

 The proportions of my jewelry box were certainly not the end of the story and poor Cellini would probably run away screaming at the sight of the hardware store hinges at the latest if he knew what had become of his preparatory work. 😉

-However, I was very satisfied with my "first work" and it should lay the foundation for a passionate desire to continue to be able to produce such things myself.
+However, I was very satisfied with my “first work” and it laid the foundation for a passionate desire to continue to be able to make such things myself.

 In any case, I will never forget the big eyes and the pleasantly long moment of speechlessness when the person I gave her received her birthday present: